yousefalabdullah/osu-beatmaps-downloader/README.md

-# Simple osu!
-Bulk Downloader
+# a Simple osu!
+Bulk Downloader Tool

 A lightweight Python script designed to batch download **osu! beatmapsets** in bulk via community-maintained mirrors.
 It requires no official API keys, tokens, or credentials.